rsyslog/rsyslog/source/configuration/modules/pmrfc3164.rst

    format.
 The hostname field sent by syslog-ng may be prefixed by the source name followed by an at-sign character.

+.. function:: force.tagEndingByColon <boolean>

+   **Default**: off

+   Available since: 8.25.0

+   This setting tells the parser that tag need to be ending by colon to be valid.
+In others case, the tag is set to dash ("-") without changing message.

 .. function:: detect.YearAfterTimestamp <boolean>

    **Default**: off